Chart Color Schemes

 Glen Innes has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-AreaSearch has identified 21 projects that could impact the area, with key ones being Glen Innes Hospital Redevelopment, Glen Innes Battery Energy Storage System, New England Highway Safety Upgrades, and St Joseph's Convent Function Centre (Glen Innes).
+Twenty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Glen Innes Hospital Redevelopment, Glen Innes Battery Energy Storage System, New England Highway Safety Upgrades, and St Joseph's Convent Function Centre (Glen Innes).
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.